 Also referred to as composite bonding, dental bonding repairs the structure and appearance of teeth.
 This technique uses the same resin-like composite material that is often used to fill cavities.
 This commonly performed procedure offers cosmetic solutions that can last anywhere from five to 10 years with proper care and maintenance.
 Dr. Fondriest will perform a shade analysis on your teeth to perfectly match the dental bonding to your natural tooth color, for a seamless appearance.

 Crafted from very thin pieces of medical-grade ceramic, veneers act as a type of cover for your front teeth visible in your smile.
 They can camouflage a host of cosmetic issues in otherwise healthy, functional teeth.
 Often old composite veneers are replaced with porcelain.
 Dental veneers are one of the best ways to improve the cosmetic appearance of teeth in a relatively short amount of time.
 It often takes just a couple appointments to receive the veneers to camouflage the host of esthetic issues, including black triangles.
-However, due to their custom fabrication and design, dental veneers are pricier than other cosmetic treatments.
+However, due to their custom fabrication and design, ceramic veneers are pricier than other cosmetic treatments.
 Dental veneers last on average 15 to 20 years before needing replacement.
 Most clients who choose them feel that veneers are worth it.

 Dental crowns can be used to fill space from lost gum from between teeth